graphitedigital/DonkySDK-iOS-Modular/README.md

 [![Docs](https://img.shields.io/cocoapods/metrics/doc-percent/Donky-Core-SDK.svg)](http://cocoapods.org/pods/Donky-Core-SDK)
 ## Usage

 Only add this to your 'PodFile' if this is the only part of the SDK you are going to use.
-Adding this to your ‘Podfile’ is not necessary if using any of the additional optional modules.
+Adding this to your âPodfileâ is not necessary if using any of the additional optional modules.

 ## Initialise anonymously